DINA-Web/dina-collections-data-model-use-cases/collection/30-Manage_storage_tree.md

 The tree is saved in the database and is complety detached from its source (the existing taxonomy).

 ## Notes
-When the original taxonomy is modified the storage tree should not follow.
+ * When the original taxonomy is modified the storage tree should not follow.
 They are 2 different things.
+ * The storage tree needs to be searchable